XY-ATOE/ClusMatch/README.md

 #### Preparing Pre-trained Model

-Our method requires pre-trained models and there are some training logs and pretrained models.
+Our method requires pre-trained models and there are some training logs and pre-trained models.
+﻿
+You need to download the checkpoints under the 'pretrain' path and fill in 'load_path' in configs.

 [Google Drive](https://drive.google.com/drive/folders/1yGhOTJFkF0pSr2m_vwOnhiWtVmzsXPTE?usp=drive_link)